Garfield (character): Fictional biography

-Garfield is an orange cat belonging to Jon Arbuckle.
+Garfield is a black and orange tabby cat belonging to Jon Arbuckle.
 He was born on (the day the first Garfield strip was published), in the kitchen of Mamma Leoni's Italian Restaurant.
 Jim Davis named Garfield after his grandfather, James Garfield Davis.
-As a kitten, he develops a taste for lasagna, which would become his favorite food.
+As a kitten, Garfield develops a taste for lasagna, describing it as "Nature's most perfect food".
 Because of his large appetite, the owner of Mamma Leoni's has to choose between giving away Garfield or closing down his restaurant; so Garfield is sold to a pet shop.
 Garfield is adopted from the store by Jon Arbuckle on August 19, 1978.

 Garfield frequently gets into many adventures, such as getting stuck in roll-up shades, sparring with mice, and getting locked up in animal shelters.

 It is also given that Garfield uses the "sandbox" on occasion, such as in one 1978 strip; he says he hates commercials because they are "too long to sit through and too short for a trip to the sandbox".
 It was revealed on October 27, 1979, that he does not like raisins.

 On Garfield's 25th anniversary in 2003, several strips were featured in which he interacted with his 1978 version.
 In 2005, Garfield and Jon appeared in several comic strips of Blondie in honor of their 75th anniversary.
 There was an earlier Blondie crossover on the Garfield strip published April 1, 1997, and vice versa, as part of the comic strip switcheroo.

 Character traits

 Among Garfield's character traits are laziness, cynicism, and sarcasm.
 He hates Mondays, the cat Nermal, and he loves lasagna.
 He also has a tendency to be annoyed by Jon's dog Odie.
+Garfield "speaks" in thought bubbles; Jim Davis has stated that within the universe of the comic strip humans are unable to understand Garfield's "speech".

 Garfield's physical appearance has evolved over time.
 Originally, Garfield had an obese physique with small facial features that required him to stand on all four legs, which caused difficulties when the character was adapted to television and made it more difficult to animate Garfield dancing; Davis credited Charles M. Schulz with redesigning Garfield so that he could stand on his hind legs.
 Further transformations came in response to shrinkage on newspaper comics pages, as Davis increased the size of Garfield's features (especially his eyes) so that the strip could be printed at smaller sizes without gags becoming too small to see.